 If you want to get customers, you need to spread the word about your business.
 Look into advertising opportunities such as local newspapers or online cannabis directories.
 Another good way to spread the word about your business is by going to industry-related trade shows.

 Getting a business up and running in the cannabis industry is similar in many ways to starting any other type of business.
 The only difference is that there are additional rules and regulations that you have to comply with.
 Take the time to educate yourself about the requirements for your business so that you can get your company up and running the right way.
 Don’t be afraid to seek outside help if you need it

 Contract with other businesses in the industry.

-Chances are, you will need to find other businesses within the industry to partner with.
+You will want to find other businesses within the industry to partner with.
 For instance, dispensaries usually have to work with wholesalers in order to obtain inventory that they can then sell to the public.